 World Language offerings are full year, one-credit college preparatory courses.
 The courses are designed, both in content and academic experience, to prepare students for further study at the post-secondary level and/or the ability to use the language in real life experiences.
 Successful world language students build a strong knowledge base by being active learners in class and supplementing their class experience with nightly assignments and studying.
 Courses require students to demonstrate communication skills appropriate to the language they study.
 Also, students will learn about, reflect on, discuss and share information about the cultures and society of users of the language.
 A World Language credit is not required for graduation.

-Dual enrollment courses are offered to seniors only on MCI's campus through the University of Maine at Fort Kent (UMFK) Kennebec Valley Community College (KVCC) campus and the University of Maine Augusta (UMA).
-Students may enroll in no more than four courses at KVCC per year; students may concurrently take MCI-UMFK dual enrollment courses for an additional four courses.
+Concurrent enrollment credit-bearing college courses are offered to juniors and seniors on MCI's campus through the University of Maine at Fort Kent (UMFK), as well as onsite and online through Kennebec Valley Community College (KVCC) campus and the University of Maine system.
+Some students may also attend Colby College in an Early College opportunity.
+Students may enroll in no more than four courses at KVCC per year; students may concurrently take MCI-UMFK concurrent enrollment courses for an additional four courses.

 Applications and acceptance into each program are required.
-See the Academic Counselor for an application and additional details.
+See the Dean of Academics or an Academic Counselor for an application and additional details.